 In the end of 1586 he was appointed diaconus

 at Niederwildungen, near Waldeck and became pastor in 1587.
 In November 1588, he became chief pastor at Altwildungen, court preacher to the widowed Countess Margaretha of Waldeck, and tutor to her son, Count Wilhelm Ernst.
 He found himself in disagreement with Calvinists on the meaning of the Lord's Supper and worked toward having principality's clergy adopt the Formula of Concord

 .
 These and subsequent writings and actions led people to label him the "Arch Foe of Calvinism."
 Indeed, most of his scholarly works are criticisms of Calvinism, some making interesting comparisons with Islam.

-(Mirror of Joy).
+(Joyful Mirror of Eternal Life).
 In these writings Nicolai looked to the hope of eternal life in Christ.
 On 27 December 1598, he fled before the invasion of the Spaniards, not returning until the end of April 1599.
-During this time Nicolai completed his Frewden-Spiegel dess ewigen Lebens
+During this time Nicolai completed his Freudenspiegel

 In April 1601, he was elected chief pastor of Saint Katherine's Church, Hamburg, beginning his duties on 6 August.
 Life passed without many recorded incidents until 22 October 1608, when he participated in an ordination and returned home feeling ill.
 He developed a violent fever, dying 26 October 1608.